Ten-Work/Ten-Work.github.io/game_1a2b/index.md

 # Bulls and cows

-Glad that you like "Bulls and cows" (hereinafter collectively referred to as "this application").
-This application is based on the 1A2B puzzle game.
+Glad that you like "1A2B Bulls and cows" (hereinafter collectively referred to as "this application").
+This application is based on the Bulls and cows.

 ###  Introduction to the rules

-Bulls and Cows is a puzzle game that uses clues to guess a string of unique numbers in the correct order.
+Bulls and cows is a puzzle game that uses clues to guess a string of unique numbers in the correct order.

-* If one number is guessed right and the position is correct, provide clue 1A.
-If two numbers are guessed right, provide clue 2A, and so on.
+* If a guessed number is correct and in the correct position, the clue will show "1A" for each such occurrence.
+If there are two correctly positioned numbers, the clue will show "2A", and so on.
-* If one number is guessed right and the position is wrong, provide clue 1B.
-If two numbers are guessed right, provide clue 2B, and so on.
+* If a guessed number is correct but in the wrong position, the clue will show "1B" for each such occurrence.
+If there are two correctly guessed numbers but in the wrong positions, the clue will show "2B", and so forth..
-* If all numbers are guessed wrong, provide clue 0A0B.
+* If none of the guessed numbers are correct, the clue will show "0A0B".

 ###  Developer